 Weber Smokey Joe Premium 14-Inch Portable Grill details

-The Weber Smokey Joe only weighs 4.76kg and comes with a carry handle meaning it’s actually a portable BBQ, not just one of those “oh yeah you can carry it”.
+The Weber Smokey Joe only weighs 4.76kg and comes with a carry handle, meaning it’s a portable BBQ, not just one of those “oh yeah, you can carry it.”

-A tuc-n-carry lid lock which also doubles a lid holder much like the Weber Master Touch meaning you don’t ever need to put the lid on the floor and burn the grass (been there done that).
+A tuc-n-carry lid lock that also doubles as a lid holder, much like the Weber Master Touch, meaning you don’t ever need to put the lid on the floor and burn the grass (been there, done that).

-The Smokey Joe has three support legs much like all Weber kettle BBQs, joined in the center with a wing nut which makes it extremely easy to put together.
+The Smokey Joe has three support legs, like all Weber kettle BBQs, joined in the center with a wing nut, making it extremely easy to put together.

-Much like all Weber grills the lid and bowl are porcelain-enameled coated meaning it will not rust and helps to retain heat.
-Like all Weber grills with this build quality the factory 10-year lid and bowl, no rust/no burn through warranty is included.
+Much like all Weber grills, the lid, and bowl are porcelain-enamel coated, meaning they will not rust and helps to retain heat.
+Like all Weber grills with this build quality, the factory 10-year lid and bowl, no rust/no burn through warranty is included.

-With a 14″ cooking area the Smokey Joe is ideal for approx. 5-6 burgers or a couple of decent-sized steaks.
-As standard a plated steel grill grate meaning that food will not stick to it with a bit of taking care of, it’s built to last.
+With a 14″ cooking area, the Smokey Joe is ideal for approx. 5-6 burgers or a couple of decent-sized steaks.
+As standard, a plated steel grill grate means that food will not stick to it with a bit of taking care; it’s built to last.

-The lid has a temperature control damper allowing you can keep air circulating into the cooking area.
-With these dampers, you also have the potential to ‘low and slow’ a couple of short ribs or a small piece of meat.
+The lid has a temperature control damper to keep air circulating into the cooking area.
+With these dampers, you also can ‘low and slow’ a couple of short ribs or a small piece of meat.

-For the charcoal to sit on a heavy-gauge steel fuel grate, will support the charcoal underneath the cooking area, all while not melting under extreme temperatures.
+The charcoal sitting on a heavy-gauge steel fuel grate will support the charcoal underneath the cooking area while not melting under extreme temperatures.